PlatformStories/train-cnn-classifier/README.md

 ## Run

 Here we execute an example in which a classifier is trained to find property polygons with pools.
-Our training data includes a geojson and GeoTiff image, each of which are on S3.
-Each polygon in the geojson has a class_name property that is either 'Swimming pool' or 'No swimming pool'.
+Training data is provided in the specified S3 location.

 1. Within an iPython terminal create a GBDX interface an specify the task input location:

     ```python
     from gbdxtools import Interface
     from os.path import join
-    import random
-    import string
+    import uuid

     gbdx = Interface()